TOWNSHIP OF MILLBURN, NJ. STATE & FEDERAL CRIMINAL DEFENSE ATTORNEY

 - Misconduct in Office; Abuse of Office

-The sentencing penalties in Essex County Superior Court Criminal Division are greater than in Milburn Township, Municipal Court.
+The sentencing penalties in Essex County Superior Court Criminal Division are greater than in Millburn Township, Municipal Court.
 In some cases, a criminal defense attorney may obtain a plea that the Court accepts where a criminal charge is pleaded down to a disorderly persons charge, or the prosecution on its own accord will remand a criminal case to the Special Remand Court.

 "A crime is an offense for which a sentence of imprisonment in excess of six months is authorized.
 N.J.S.A.
 2C:1-4(a) Any other offense is either a disorderly persons offense or a petty disorderly persons offense and therefore not a crime.
 N.J.S.A.
 2C:1-4(b).
 More specifically, "Crime" means any crime as defined by the New Jersey Code of Criminal Justice (2C:1-4(a), or the equivalent under Federal law or the laws of any state."

 There are many differences.
 This article will only highlight a very few.
 One difference is that "generally" Federal Law Enforcement Agencies conduct the Criminal Investigations ---such as the FBI (Federal Bureau of Investigation) and DEA (Drug Enforcement Administration).
-The FBI is trained mainly at Quantico, Virginia--- some of the agents are lawyers or accountants, while all of the agents are college educated and highly trained in financial crimes, violent crimes, drug crimes, and all facets of criminal investigations, with a preeminent crime lab to buttress investigatory evidence.
+The FBI is trained mainly at Quantico, Virginia--- some of the agents are lawyers or accountants, while all of the agents are college educated and highly trained in financial crimes, violent crimes, drug crimes, and all facets of criminal investigations and other relevant training, with a preeminent crime lab to buttress investigatory evidence.
 Consequently, many times the cases presented for prosecution are well-investigated and well-documented.

 The Federal Government must be at the cutting edge of technology to protect the citizenry.
 State law enforcement agencies sometimes do not have the financial resources and training level of most Federal Investigators.